YoniGR94/Firefighter_wage_progres/firefighters_lm_wildfires.md

 -   lm_comb : year and state effect

-this section is a little bit long, only due to the 52 states.
+This section is a little bit long, only due to the 52 states.

 ``` r
 lm_year<- lm(data= df_fire, Average_Wage~ Year)